St. John's University Athletics

 In his first season at Manhattan, the Jaspers enjoyed the biggest turnaround in Division I, posting 21 victories in 2011-12, a 15-win improvement from the previous season.
 The following year, Masiello guided Manhattan to the MAAC championship game for the first time in nine seasons.
 In 2013-14, the Jaspers matched a program record with 25 wins and earned a No. 13 seed in the NCAA Tournament.
 Manhattan made its second-straight run to the MAAC title in 2014-15.
 During its back-to-back championship seasons, Masiello posted a 44-22 (.667) overall record, including a 28-12 (.700) league mark.

-Prior to returning to Riverdale as the program’s head coach, Masiello served as an assistant coach at Manhattan from 2001-2005.
+Before going to Louisville, Masiello had served as an assistant coach at Manhattan from 2001-2005.
 He helped lead the Jaspers to three postseason appearances in four years, earning a bid to the 2002 NIT before capturing a pair of MAAC Championships and NCAA Tournament appearances in 2003 and 2004.
 Masiello helped guide Manhattan to one of the finest wins in program history when the Jaspers upset Florida in the First Round of the 2004 NCAA Tournament.
 Overall, the Jaspers posted an 83-36 (.697) record during his time as an assistant.

 Prior to Manhattan, Masiello served as the administrative assistant at Tulane from 2000-01.